 Environmental scarcity can aggravate latent social conflicts causing a loss of infrastructure, reduced communication, and worsening scarcity.

 After conducting research, We began to structure our findings and frame insights by creating a series of conceptual models to illustrate behavior patterns and system relationships.
-This led us to create a set of design principles and a user journey map to guide our design process and arrive at our final problem statement.
+This led us to create a set of design principles and an experience map to guide our design process to our final problem statement.

 Disasters are unpredictable and often cause significant disruptions to food supplies for entire communities.
 Urban populations are especially vulnerable because they have no primary food production skills.
 Teaching consumers the skills to become producers reduces their dependence on others to meet their essential needs.

-The user journey illustrates that people’s emotional reactions have predictable patterns through the stages of disaster: beginning from left to right, complacency grows until disaster strikes, which is followed by a period of disillusionment and hopelessness leading to eventual reconstruction through collective awareness of the situation.
+The experience map illustrates that people’s emotional reactions have predictable patterns through the stages of disaster: beginning from left to right, complacency grows until disaster strikes, which is followed by a period of disillusionment and hopelessness leading to eventual reconstruction through collective awareness of the situation.

 Planning begins with a dialogue.
 We need to bring awareness to critical issue and start a discussion within families and communities.
 Group problem solving improves creative thinking, coordination, and group leadership.